GoalsBy the end of this session, you will be able to:

-- Some low survey scores on how to hook up a local repository (on your computer) with a remote one (on github).
-Definitely go over the task 1 from the hw again if it’s still fuzzy
+- Fairly high scores on hooking up a remote to your local repository!
+This is great!
+Keep pracitcing!
+And, definitely go over the task 1 from the hw again if it’s still fuzzy.

 - Don’t “Initial Commit” on an already-existing project (like the mod0resources repository); remember to start with a present-tense verb with a capital letter (like Add, Change, Remove, Fix, Make, etc.)